Skip to article frontmatterSkip to article content

 🤝 Third-medium contact demo

 The third-medium contact method, ref.
-Wriggers et al. (2013) and Wriggers et al. (2025), gained poplarity for its variationally pleasing and differential contact formulation.
+Wriggers et al. (2013) and Wriggers et al. (2025), gained popularity for its variationally pleasing and differential contact formulation.

 Its formulation fits well into the domain description language UFL.